tanveer-hussain/DFAN/README.md

 IEEE-TIP:
 ## 2. Setup
 You need to install Tensorflow (preferred 2.9.0) and some basic libraries including PIL, cv2, numpy, etc.
+For installation used
+pip install -r requirements.txt

 ## 3. How to Train?
+In the repository, the DFAN.ipynb file is used to train the orignal DFAN model, where the Attention_mechanism_with_InceptionV3_github_compress_de is used for compress version.

 ### 3.1.
 Datasets
 The datasets can be downloaded from the following links.
 We follow the training and testing data similar to the previous methods.